NQMVD/boss/README.md

 - dnf?
 - brew?

+---

 ## Details
-- uses cliclack for the pretty structured output.
+- uses cliclack for the pretty structured output
+- calls shell commands (for now)
-- only works on Linux
+- works on Linux
 - might work on macOS
 - won't work on Windows (also not planned to do so...)